 Description:

-The $FileCreateMode directive allows to specify the creation mode with which rsyslogd creates new files.
+The $FileCreateMode parameter allows to specify the creation mode with which rsyslogd creates new files.
 If not specified, the value 0644 is used (which retains backward-compatibility with earlier releases).
 The value given must always be a 4-digit octal number, with the initial digit being zero.

 Please note that the actual permission depend on rsyslogd’s process umask.
 If in doubt, use “$umask 0000” right at the beginning of the configuration file to remove any restrictions.